ZodiacWorkingGroup/OpLang/README.md

 What each operator does is a Work-in-progress.
 Operators are any unicode character that is not a variable.
 Every operator has a meaning in every fixity, and these meanings are similar to avoid confusion.

 ## Adapting for other (human) languages
-To adapt UniLang to another human language, simply change the variable VARCHARS in the python script to be representative of the inside of a `[]` in a regex that should match the characters in your desired language.
+To adapt OpLang to another human language, simply change the variable VARCHARS in the python script `lp.py` to be representative of the inside of a `[]` in a regex that should match the characters in your desired language.
 The script uses this to generate both the variable name regexes and the operator regexes.
 Adaptation: Complete!